devsonni/Control-of-Quadrotor/README.md

 ### 🕹️ 1-D control 🕹️
 ### 🕹️ 2-D control 🕹️
 ### 🌌 Trajectory generate to pass quadrotor from the way-points 🌌
-### 🛬 Analyse how thrust to weight ration and initial speed affect on quadrotor 🛬
+### 🛬 Analyse how thrust to weight ration and initial speed affects on quadrotor 🛬

 ○ Analyse how thrust to weight ratio and initial speed affect on Quadrotor.